NVIDIA/framework-reproducibility/README.md

 # TensorFlow Determinism

+This repository serves three purposes:

+  1. Provide up-to-date information (in this file) about non-determinism sources and solutions in TensorFlow and beyond, with a focus on determinism when running on GPUs.
+  2. Provide a patch to attain various levels of GPU-specific determinism in stock TensorFlow, via the installation of the `tensorflow-determinism` pip package.
-The TensorFlow determinism debug tool described in the GTC 2019 talk [_Determinism in Deep Learning_][1] will be released here.
-Note that the features of this tool have not yet been released.
+  3. Be the location where a TensorFlow determinism debug tool will be released as part of the `tensorflow-determinism` pip package.

-Updates on the status of determinism in deep learning will also be conveyed here along with dynamic patches for TensorFlow.
+For more information, please watch the video of the GTC 2019 talk [_Determinism in Deep Learning_][1].
+The desciption under that video also includes links to the slides from the talk and to a poster presentation on this topic.

 ## Installation